The anonymization problem in social networks: Approach

-To anonymize a network, we propose the framework outlined in Algorithm~\ref{alg:anon}.
-This general framework can be used for all variants of the anonymization problem introduced in Section~\ref{sec:problem} based on the target anonymity, that is, the desired number of nodes that is at least $k$-anonymous, and budget given as input.
-For the full and partial variant, the budget should equal $|E|$ and the target anonymity parameter $T$ should be set to $|V|$ and $\alpha*|V|$ respectively, where $\alpha$ equals the fraction of nodes that should be anonymous for the partial variant of the problem.
+The framework outlined in Algorithm~\ref{alg:anon} can be used for all variants of the anonymization problem introduced in Section~\ref{sec:problem}.
+It takes as input a budget and target anonymity, i.e., the desired number of nodes that is at least $k$-anonymous.
+For the full and partial variant, the budget equals $|E|$ and the target anonymity $T$ should be set to $|V|$ and $\alpha*|V|$ respectively, where $\alpha$ equals the fraction of nodes that should be anonymous for the partial variant of the problem.
 For the budgeted variant, one should give the budget $B$ and a target anonymity of $|V|$.
-The other inputs required are the original graph $G$, the partition $P_M$ of nodes computed using the chosen measure (Table~\ref{tab:measures}), the anonymization algorithm, and recompute gap $R$, which determines after how many edge alterations the equivalence partition should be recomputed.
-We discuss the use and effect of this parameter on runtime and performance in Section~\ref{sub:lazy}.
+The other inputs required are the original graph $G$, the measure $M$ and value $k$, cf. Definition~\ref{def:anon}.
+The final two parameters are the chosen anonymization algorithm (see Section~\ref{sub:algs}), and recompute gap $R$, which determines after how many edge alterations $P_M$ must be recomputed, further discussed in Section~\ref{sub:lazy}.

 The algorithm works as follows.
-During each iteration of the while loop in lines ~\ref{alg:anon:fors} to~\ref{alg:anon:fore}, a set of edges is altered.
-In line~\ref{alg:anon:alg} this set is chosen by the selected anonymization algorithm (see Section~\ref{sub:algs}).
-The network is altered in line~\ref{alg:anon:del} and the affected part of the partition is updated accordingly in line~\ref{alg:anon:update}.
-The latter is done in an efficient manner, described in Algorithm~\ref{alg:updateEP}, to avoid recomputation of node states and anonymity for the entire graph, which is a computationally expensive part of the algorithm.
-The remainder of the lines are bookkeeping operations to ensure the right number of edges $B'$ is deleted each iteration and the best result, $G_{best}$, is updated.
+In each iteration of the while loop in lines~\ref{alg:anon:fors} to~\ref{alg:anon:fore}, $B'$ edges are altered, as selected on line~\ref{alg:anon:alg} by the chosen anonymization algorithm.
+The network is altered (line~\ref{alg:anon:del}) and the affected part of the partition (as defined in the third column of Table~\ref{tab:measures}) is updated in line~\ref{alg:anon:update}.
+The remainder of the lines are bookkeeping operations to ensure the right number of edges $B'$, equal to $R$ or the remaining budget if $B<R$, is deleted each iteration and the best result, $G_{best}$, is updated.
 The \emph{anonymity()} function returns how many nodes are $k$-anonymous in the altered graph.
 When the while loop terminates, either budget $B$ is depleted or target anonymity $T$ is reached.
-Finally, line~\ref{alg:anon:return} returns the graph with the highest anonymity found by the algorithm.
+Finally, line~\ref{alg:anon:return} returns the graph with the highest anonymity found.